What is a SENCO?

 How to Contact Them

 Every school in the UK must employ a SENCO.
 To find out about the local school provision, speak to a teacher, deputy head, head teacher or school office.
-To learn more about SENCOs, why not check out this informative webpage, which covers this is much more detail.
+To learn more about SENCOs, why not check out this informative webpage, which covers this is more detail., or this helpful resource from BBC Bitesize.

 You may also be interested in...